Chart Color Schemes

 Hunters Hill - Woolwich is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hunters Hill-Woolwich's dwelling structure, as per the latest Census, had 70.4% houses and 29.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's 42.9% houses and 57.1% other dwellings.
-Home ownership in Hunters Hill-Woolwich stood at 44.8%, with mortgaged dwellings at 33.8% and rented ones at 21.4%.
+Hunters Hill-Woolwich's dwelling structures, as per the latest Census, consisted of 70.4% houses and 29.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 42.9% houses and 57.1% other dwellings.
+Home ownership in Hunters Hill-Woolwich stood at 44.8%, with mortgaged properties at 33.8% and rented ones at 21.4%.
 The median monthly mortgage repayment was $4,333, higher than Sydney metro's average of $2,600.
-The median weekly rent figure was $540, compared to Sydney metro's $460.
-Nationally, Hunters Hill-Woolwich's mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.
+Median weekly rent in the area was $540, compared to Sydney metro's $460.
+Nationally, Hunters Hill-Woolwich's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing